ramseskamanda/easy_auth/README.md

 }
 ```

 That's it, you're done!
-Now you can use the package as you would use `FirebaseAuth` and login, signout, create accounts, etc.
+Now you can use `EasyAuth` as you would use `FirebaseAuth` and login, signout, create accounts, etc.

 Notice that we passed the `EquatableUser` class as a generic to `AuthenticationBasedApp`, let's talk about why.